 NAS are truly a quick, easy and more economical way to deploy file sharing service on your network.
 This is a good option for a small business that don’t have or don’t need a Microsoft Windows Server platform for file sharing.
 As many of us know, while it offers many other benefits and features, Microsoft Windows Server does require a dedicate person on your staff with the required skill set to administer, support and maintain it.

 Two NAS solutions I’ve used are the Western Digital (WD) My Cloud Pro Series PR4100 and the Synology DS1618+.
 Both offer the fundamental features expected from a NAS.
 The Synology DS1618+ supported a larger storage capacity that I needed for a particular project.
 My experiences with both have been very good.
 The WD PR4100 consists of four drive bays and come in either 8TB, 16TB, 24TB, 32TB, 40TB raw storage capacities.
 For the client project I worked on, I used the PR4100 with 8TB capacity.
 It cost approximately $800 dollars and was a turnkey solution.
-It offers RAID support, the ability to create multiple file shares (e.g., network folders), and ability to granularly define which network share each user has permission to.
+It offers RAID support, the ability to create multiple file shares (e.g., network folders), and the ability to define which network share each user has permission to.
 Overall, I was able to deploy and configure the WD PR4100 within a few hours.

-The Synology DS1618+ is larger in size, but it consists of six drive bays.
+The Synology DS1618+ is larger in size, but it has six drive bays.
 You are able to place it on a shelf or a counter top if physical space is a concern.
 Unlike the WD PR4100, the DS1618+ does not come with hard drives when you purchase it.
 What you get with the D1618+ is the chassis and the supporting hardware (such as power supply), the operating system and feature set.
 You will need to purchase hard drives separately.
 This isn’t a bad thing though.
 This gives you the ability to choose the specific make, model, and capacity hard drive to match your requirements or preferences.
 For my project, I opted for the WD Red Pro enterprise-grade hard drives.
 I installed three (3) 12TB drives into the Synology DS1618+ for a total of 36TB of raw storage space.
 The remaining three empty drive bays will be used in the future to add more storage capacity if needed.

 If you decide on a NAS solution that requires you to purchase hard drives separately, I would recommend enterprise-grade over consumer grade.
 Your NAS will likely be on and running 24x7 with the intent of it lasting many years.
 From my perspective, consumer-level drives are not built to have this level of endurance and reliability.
 Enterprise-grade hard drives do cost more, but sometimes not by much.
 As an example, at the time of this writing, a WD Red 10TB WD100EFAX consumer-grade 3.5-inch hard drive cost $279.99 whereas a WD Red Pro 10TB WD101KFBX enterprise-grade cost $372.52 from the same online retailer.
 This is a difference of less than $100 per drive.
 Personally, I think it’s worth it for the added peace of mind.